rundeck/docs/en/administration/install/jar.md

      -x,--bindir <PATH>       The install directory for the tools used by users.

-These options can be used to customize the directories used by the launcher.
+These options can be used to customize the directories used by the executable war.
 By default all the directories are organized by convention within the current working directory where the executable war is located.

 ### System Properties

-You can also customize the launcher behavior by using some java system properties.
+You can also customize the executable war behavior by using some java system properties.

 Specify these properties using the normal `-Dproperty=value` commandline options to the `java` command: